What You Can Do For Kalos Students:

 Peer Mentors are experienced college students, graduates, and young professionals.
 These mentors will engage KA students in a variety of community-building activities and work closely with them to convey some of the secrets of college life and classroom success.

-Mentors will also teach fundamental college-level soft skills, including: effective course selection, note-taking, research and study tactics, long-term assignment strategies, time and stress management, relationship-building with faculty and peers, co-curricular exploration, professionalism, and leadership development.
+We will train you to mentor students in such skills as: effective course selection, note-taking, research and study tactics, long-term assignment strategies, time and stress management, relationship-building with faculty and peers, co-curricular exploration, professionalism, and leadership development.

-Each Peer Mentor will join a team of at least one faculty member and students, receiving resources and guidance from the faculty member and Kalos Academy about how to achieve the shared group mission.
-Through this process, Mentors will learn from and get to know top instructors nationwide, take their own analytical skills to the next level, and lend a hand as emerging leaders in this time of crisis.
+Mentors will learn from and get to know fellow students, graduates, and top instructors nationwide, take their own analytical skills to the next level, and lend a hand as emerging leaders addressing one of America’s biggest educational crises.